Tutorial: Web Testing (RVL)¶

 - CSS and XPath expressions for locating this element in Selectors section.

-If you want to use this object in a Rapise test script, you can simply double click it in the DOM tree, this action will populate the edit field on the toolbar, then click the Learn
+If you want to use this object in a Rapise test script, you can simply double-click it in the DOM tree.
+This action will populate the edit field on the toolbar.
+Then, click the Learn

-button and the HTML element will be added to the Recording Activity Dialog:
+button, and the HTML element will be added to the Recording Activity Dialog:

 Click Finish

-Now click on the Insert Row Before
+Now, click the Insert Row Before

 button in the main Test ribbon to add a new row:

 This will insert a new row into the test.
-In this new row, left-click on each of the cells (as illustrated below) and pick the following values from the dropdown lists:
+In this new row, left-click each of the cells (as illustrated below) and pick the following values from the dropdown lists:

 Then choose the following: